aofarrel/myco/README.md

 For more information please see [./docs/inputs.md](./doc/inputs.md).

 ## More information
-**If running with miniwdl, please make sure to update miniwdl v1.14.2 or later as older versions have a division error which breaks the final QC check.
-This does not affect Cromwell, the Dockstore CLI, nor Terra.**
+If not running on Terra, it is recommend to run with miniwdl due to miniwdl's better handling of non-cloud compute resources. **If using miniwdl, make sure to update miniwdl to v1.14.2 or later as older versions [have a bug](https://github.com/chanzuckerberg/miniwdl/issues/840) which breaks the final QC check (this does not affect Cromwell, the Dockstore CLI, nor Terra).**
 * How to use WDL workflows: [UCSC's guide on running WDLs](https://github.com/ucsc-cgp/training-resources/blob/main/WDL/running_a_wdl.md)
 * Full list of inputs: [inputs.md](./doc/inputs.md)
 * Per-workflow readmes: